-In 2006, the Washington State Department of Transportation directed WCOG and the state’s other Regional Transportation Planning Organizations to convene stakeholder groups composed of local human services agencies, schools, transportation providers and others to develop consolidated human services transportation plans to ensure that the mobility needs of people who do not drive due to age, income or disability reasons, are being met.
+In 2006, the Washington State Department of Transportation (WSDOT) directed WCOG and the state’s other Regional Transportation Planning Organizations to convene stakeholder groups composed of local human services agencies, schools, transportation providers and others to develop consolidated human services transportation plans to address the mobility needs of people who do not drive due to age, income or disability reasons, are being met.

-The human services transportation (HST) planning process was reviewed and refined by WCOG’s Citizens’ Transportation Advisory Group and the Transportation Technical Advisory Group.
+The human services transportation (HST) planning process has since been periodically reviewed and refined by WCOG’s Citizens’ Transportation Advisory Group and Transportation Technical Advisory Group.
 The HST planning process engages stakeholders to identify gaps in service and updates a ranked list of project proposals within Whatcom County.
 Project proposals included on the list are thus eligible for consideration for state and federal public transportation grant funding through WSDOT’s Consolidated Grant Program.